 3. Focus of the inspection

-- outcomes for children with a particular focus on numeracy; - quality of provision with a particular focus on numeracy including across the curriculum; and - quality of leadership and management.
+- outcomes for children with a particular focus on literacy and numeracy; - quality of provision with a particular focus on literacy and numeracy including across the curriculum and the nursery unit, and - quality of leadership and management.